Pierluigi Pinto: Teramo

 He did not play in the 2020–21 season and his contract with Fiorentina ended at the end of the season.

 On 12 November 2021, he signed with Serie C club Teramo.

 Carrarese

 On 11 July 2022, Pinto signed a two-year contract with Carrarese.
+He made no appearances through his contract with Carrarese, missing most of the time with knee injuries.